JoshP369/Marketing-Agency-Refactor/README.md

 - Comments were added above each code section, labelling the specific function of the HTML code for clarity of the codes output.

 - I ensured heading attributes through the page fell in sequential order and established there was only one H1 element for the page, which was the companys business name.
-I also altered the H2 element within the footing to a more suitable H4 element.
+I also altered the H2 element within the footer to a more suitable H4 element.

 - I added descriptive accessible alt attributes to all image and icon elements.